-- Slide 9.
-(Have students read the speech bubbles to the class.)
+- Slide 5^: (Click to reveal four speech bubbles and have students read the speech bubbles to the class.)
 "Would you want to sit next to someone who says things like this?
-Would you want them as part of your team or classroom?
+Would you want them as part of your team or class?
 When we think only about ourselves, we might say things like this.
 We need to change our thinking from ME to WE.
 The comments on this slide are not about helping others at all.
-It's good to think about what's in our best interest; however, when we are part of a team, we need to think about ourselves, but in a different way." - Slide 10.
-(Have students read the speech bubbles to the class.)
+It's good to think about what's in our best interest; however, when we are part of a team, we need to think about ourselves but in a different way." - Slide 6^: (Click to reveal four speech bubbles and have students read the speech bubbles to the class.)
 "Would you want to sit next to this person?
 Would you want them on your team?
-When we change our thinking from ME to WE, we think about what is in the best interest of ourselves and our class." - Slide 11.
-"When we change our thinking from ME to WE, we are helping others succeed.
+When we change our thinking from ME to WE, we think about what is in the best interest of ourselves and our class." - Slide 7: "When we change our thinking from ME to WE, we are helping others succeed.
 What does it mean to succeed?
 How are these people helping others succeed?"
 (Guide students to identify teachers helping their students succeed and students sitting quietly to allow their classmates to learn.
-Elicit other ways to help others succeed at school.) - Slide 12.
-"Our #1 Job is to help others succeed." - Slide 13.
-"What do football players do when they see their teammate fumble the ball?" - Slide 14.
-"They try to recover the ball!
+Elicit other ways to help others succeed at school.) - Slide 8: "Our #1 Job is to help others succeed." - Slide 9: "What do football players do when they see their teammate fumble the ball?" - Slide 10^: "They try to recover the ball!
 We are going to use that same type of thinking for all problems that might happen at our school.
-We are going to call this See the Problem, Own the Problem."
+We are going to call this" (Click twice) "See the Problem," (Click twice) "Own the Problem."
 (Avoiding blame is a component of See the Problem, Own the problem.
-You may want to include some examples of blame and how it is not helpful.) - Slide 15.
-(Read through the slide with the class.
-Press the black dot to reveal one way to Own the Problem.)
-"Forgetting the homework that we need for class is definitely a problem.
-It would be easy to blame someone or something else for the problem-'my mom didn't put it in my backpack' or 'the bus was early'-but we should own the problem and decide what to do about it."
+You may want to include some examples of blame and how it is not helpful.) - Slide 11^: (Click) "Forgetting the homework that we need for class is definitely a problem.
+It would be easy to blame someone or something else for the problem-'My mom didn't put it in my backpack' or 'The bus was early'- (Click) but we should own the problem and decide what to do about it." - Slide 12^: (Click and read through the slide to reveal one way to Own the Problem.)